vadash/gwent-daily-demo/README.md

 *Gwent-daily* is a bot for gwent the witcher CCG card game.
 Bot is based on robust image detection / OCR.
 It helps complete daily quests and smooth new player experience.
 Bot farms almost 4 packs and some scraps over night.

 # Features <a name="features"></a>
-* Can bot casual / ranked (got me to R18 at the end of first OBT season)
+* Can bot casual / ranked (got me to R18 at the end of first OBT season) / pro ladder ST (risky)
 * No injecting.
 Its safer to use and harder to detect
 * Emotes support
 * Farms 370 ore and 145 scraps over 6 hours
-* Up to 30-50% win rate.
+* Up to 35-55% win rate.
 It depends on your casual MMR, account level and deck used.
 Bot may need few days to tank your casual MMR
 * Pass on round win without wasting extra cards
 * Human like mouse movement
 * Will GG after match